egekaradibak/school-scheduler-app/README.md

 From the project directory, run
 ``mvn clean package``

-From the target directory, run
+From the project directory, run
-``java -jar school-schedule-app-1.0-SNAPSHOT.jar``
+``java -jar target/school-schedule-app-1.0-SNAPSHOT.jar``